gmiroshnykov/transplant/README.md

 ------------

 * Node.js 0.10+
+* Mercurial
-* properly configured SSH access to source and destination repositories
+* Properly configured SSH access to source and destination repositories

 Installation
 ------------

-1. Run `npm install`
+1. Run `npm install`.
 2. Copy `config.example.js` to `config.js` and customize it as required.